paulie-g/libcuckoo-c/README.md

 Attention
 =========

-Libcuckoo-c was abandoned by the original authors in favour of a c++ implementation and deleted the contents of the repo.
-I'm assuming this was done so they wouldn't be bothered with questions or pull requests, so pleas keep that in mind.
+Libcuckoo-c was abandoned by the original authors in favour of a c++ implementation.
+I've forked a copy since they deleted the contents of the original repo.
+I'm assuming this was done so they wouldn't be bothered with questions or pull requests, so please keep that in mind.

 libcuckoo